 Clown Triggerfish (Balistoides Conspicillum)

 The Clown Triggerfish is one of the most sought after triggerfish in the ocean due to their gaudy colors and "personality".
 While larger juveniles and adults of the Clown Triggerfish (Balistoides conspicillum) species will do quite well, the very small juveniles (often sold as "tiny") do not fare so well in an aquarium.
 This may be due to the frequent feeding requirements of the very small juveniles not being met.
 When their nutritional and environmental requirements are met, they do quite well in a marine aquarium.

 02 of 07

-Crosshatch Triggerfish (Xanthichthys mento)
+Crosshatch Triggerfish (Xanthichthys Mento)

 The Crosshatch is one of the few Triggers that can actually be a pleasure to keep.
 It is rarely aggressive towards its tank mates unless they are much smaller or introduced to the tank after the Crosshatch.
-If more than one are to be kept in the same tank, it is best to add a male and up to several females at the same time.
+If more than one is to be kept in the same tank, it is best to add a male and up to several females at the same time.
 The Crosshatch Trigger is one of the few triggerfish which you can actually watch go through a sex change, from female to male.

 03 of 07

-Gray Triggerfish (Sufflamen bursa)
+Gray Triggerfish (Sufflamen Bursa)

 04 of 07

-Hawaiian Black Triggerfish (Melichthys niger)
+Hawaiian Black Triggerfish (Melichthys Niger)